cognizant-ai-labs/covid-xprize/README.md

-# Pandemic Response Challenge
+# XPRIZE Pandemic Response Challenge

 ## Introduction
-Welcome to the [Pandemic Response Challenge](https://xprize.org/pandemicresponse)!
+Welcome to the [XPRIZE Pandemic Response Challenge](https://xprize.org/pandemicresponse)!
 This repository contains what you need to get started in creating your submission for the contest.

 Within this repository you will find: